The Governance Specification

 Reference for everything below.

-Non-Ownership Clause, references to the Meridian Council, the Amendment Log, and the Standing Critique Section.
-These are additions to the existing Governance page, not a rewrite.
+Non-Ownership Clause, Stability Hierarchy, references to the Meridian Council, the Amendment Log, and the Standing Critique Section.
+Additions to the existing Governance page, not a rewrite.

 Initial content (seven steelmanned objections).
 Published as a new MDX page.